vrushang1234/Building-Management-System/README.md

 ## Features

-- **Temperature-controlled HVAC** - Automatically switches AC or Heater on/off based on the difference between desired and ambient temperature (threshold: ±3°F)
+- **Temperature-controlled HVAC** - Automatically switches AC or Heater on/off based on the difference between desired and ambient temperature (threshold: difference of 3°F)
 - **Fire alarm system** - Triggers a flashing LED alert and "FIRE ALERT / EVACUATE" message on LCD when weather index exceeds 95
 - **Motion-based lighting** - PIR sensor turns on a light LED when motion is detected; auto-off after 10 seconds of no motion
 - **Password-protected door** - 3-bit binary password entered via LEDs/buttons; password changes daily based on the day of the week (Monday=1, Tuesday=2, etc.)